Posthumous Academic Degrees

 2. The student was enrolled for dissertation hours when last enrolled; and,

-3. The student either was within six semester credit hours of completing all dissertation requirements, or there is sufficient evidence that the deceased student would most likely have fulfilled all dissertation requirements and received the degree.
+3. The student was either within six semester credit hours of completing all dissertation requirements, or there is sufficient evidence that the deceased student would most likely have fulfilled all dissertation requirements and received the degree.

 Awarding of Posthumous Degrees

 The posthumous degree will be announced publicly.
-Family member's may attend the commencement ceremony in honor of the student.
+Family members may attend the commencement ceremony in honor of the student.
 The Office of the University Registrar will mail the diploma to a family member designated in the student's official student record.

 Posthumous Degrees with Special Circumstances